 1940 - In July Ceausescu is imprisoned at Jilava, near Bucharest.
 In August 1943 he is transferred to a concentration camp at Tirgu Jiu, where he becomes a protégé of his cellmate, the communist leader Gheorghe Gheorghiu-Dej.
 During these years in prison Ceausescu studies for a degree from the Academy of Economic Studies in Bucharest.

 In September 1940 General Ion Antonescu, supported by the Iron Guard, takes control of the Romanian government.
 Romania formally joins the Axis Powers on 23 November, bringing it into the war on the side of Nazi Germany, Italy and Japan.

-1943 - The war turns against Germany in the winter of 1942-43 when the Sixth Army is defeated at Stalingrad (now Volgograd).
+1943 -The war turns against Germany in the winter of 1942-43 when the Sixth Army is defeated by Soviet forces at Stalingrad (now Volgograd).
 By the end of 1943, the Soviets have broken through the German siege of Leningrad (now Saint Petersburg) and recaptured much of the Ukrainian Republic.
 They now begin to move west towards Romania and Germany.

 1944 - Ceausescu escapes from prison shortly before the Soviets occupy Romania at the end of August.

 Following the occupation, Romanian troops switch sides and join the Soviet forces in their advance against Germany and its allies.
-About 120,000 of them will die fighting for the liberation of Czechoslovakia and Hungary.
+About 120,000 of them die fighting for the liberation of Czechoslovakia and Hungary.

 Ceausescu serves as secretary of the Union of Communist Youth until 1945, the year he is appointed as a brigadier-general in the Romanian Army.